What Is Depth Psychology? Jung’s Approach to the Unconscious

 For Jung, dreams provided a way for us to bridge the gap between our conscious mind and our unconscious.
 He perceived dreams as a kind of love letter from the unconscious.

-In analysis, the patient (analysand) recalls a specific dream or series of dreams, and then the analyst asks probing questions to go deeper into the dream’s meaning.
+In analysis, the patient (analysand) recalls a specific dream or series of dreams, and the analyst then asks probing questions to delve deeper into the dream’s meaning.

 Active Imagination